 The childcare facility has a fenced playground area on site.
 In addition, the adjacent township park will be used for outdoor walks and nature discovery.
 Staff will ensure that the children have an opportunity for two outdoor periods per day in full day programs, weather permitting.
-Outdoor activities are strongly encouraged in lieu of indoor activities whenever possible.
-To mitigate communicable and/or respiratory illnesses, special care will be taken to perform activities that produce respiratory droplets, including singing, chanting, shouting, or playing an instrument.

 Staff will spend outdoor time engaging with, but not interfering in, the children's play.
-Children on playground equipment will have staff in close proximity at all times.
+Children on the playground equipment will have staff in close proximity at all times.
 Children will be taken out if the temperature is over 35 degrees with no precipitation.
 In winter or other cold spells, please be sure children are provided adequate outdoor attire.